rodrigueslazaro/ralklen/content/Cosmology/Realities.md

 Reality is the most conventional reality, having the common properties of matter and energy and the capacity to form life and conscience.

-## Aquin and Nephin
+## Aquin

-Aquin and Nephin are two mirror realities, formed by opposite loops of Impetus.
-Both have the same material properties of Reality, but they lack Intent and thus any form of life.
-They are also mono-elemental, Aquin being formed only by water and its metallic form aluminum, and Nephin being formed only by neon and its metallic form platinum.
+Aquin is formed by opposite loops of Impetus.
+It has the same material properties of Reality, but lacks Intent and thus any form of life.
+The only elements that exist in Aquin are water and its metallic form aluminum, and neon and its metallic form platinum.

-During the [[Age of the Val]] they used these parallel realities to facilitate transport at long distances with ships and airships.
+During the [[Age of the Val]] they used this parallel reality to facilitate transport at long distances.

-## Heaven and Hell
+## Heaven

-Heaven and Hell are also mirror realities, formed by parallel flows of Impetus.
-Both lack any material properties of reality, and thus are non-elemental, but they share Motive and Intent, thus having energy and life, the living creatures of these realities are called [[Divine Beings|gods and demons]].
+Heaven is formed by parallel flows of Impetus.
+Both lack any material properties of reality, and thus are non-elemental, but they share Intent, thus having life.
+The living creatures of this realities are called [[Divine Beings|divines]].